dm999/powerslideremake/readme.md

 ### Run ###
 To run builded project you need to support original game assets (packed files - pf).
 Game assets can be taken from original CD or bought at [GOG](https://www.gog.com/game/powerslide).
 You need to have: data.pf, gameshell.pf, store.pf (patch.pf is optional).
-Place them in the folder with builded application.
+Put them in the folder with builded application.
 For android version you need to store pf files in <powerslide> folder of External Storage Directory (where DCIM located) of smartphone.

+### Music ###
+It is possible to listen to in game music.
+To enable sound/music project should be built with PowerslideRemake_OPENAL.
+Put original CD tracks compressed as .ogg files into the same directory as .pf files.
+Name convention for files:
+track_0.ogg - main theme
+track_2-8.ogg - other tracks {dam track, sand blaster, speedway, devil`s elbow, mineshafted, freezer, urban brawl}

+### Multiplayer ###
+"Powerslide remake" supports multiplayer game through web server.
+To run multiplayer game web server should be deployed on most power PC of local network or global node.
+Prebuilt web server available in /Downloads section ([multislider-08.zip](https://bitbucket.org/dm_999/powerslideremake/downloads/multislider-0.8.zip)).
+To start web server command should be executed: (windows: multislider-0.8/bin/multislider.bat 192.168.1.1, linux: ./multislider-0.8/bin/multislider 192.168.1.1) - IP should be adjusted.
+Ports being used by multiplayer: TCP:8800, UDP:8800

 ### License ###
 The MIT License (MIT)